-- --cx/--cx_context file output file contains information on every single cytosine in the genome irrespective of its context.
+- --CX/--CX_context The output file contains information on every single cytosine in the genome irrespective of its context.
 This applies to both forward and reverse strands.
 Please be aware that this will generate output files with > 1.1 billion lines for a mammalian genome such as human or mouse.
 Default: OFF (i.e. Default = CpG context only). - --zero_based Uses zero-based coordinates like used in e.g. bed files instead of 1-based coordinates.
 Default: OFF. - --split_by_chromosome Writes the output into individual files for each chromosome instead of a single output file.
 Files will be named to include the input filename and the chromosome number.

-The bismark_methylation_extractor output is in the form (tab delimited, 1-based coords):
+The bismark_methylation_extractor output is in the form (tab delimited):

-<seq-ID> <methylation state> <chromosome> <start position (= end position)> <methylation call> track type=bedGraph (header line) <chromosome> <start position> <end position> <methylation percentage>
+<seq-ID> <methylation state> <chromosome> <start position (= end position)> <methylation call>